freeCodeCamp/freeCodeCamp/curriculum/challenges/english/21-a2-english-for-developers/learn-greetings-in-your-first-day-at-the-office/welcome-aboard.md

 ---

-`Maria is greeting Tom to the board of directors.`
+`Maria is introducing Tom to the board of directors.`

 ### --feedback--